DEI Roadmap

 THEME II: Recruit, support, and retain students, postdocs, faculty, and staff who identify as BIPOC, LGBTQ+, first-gen, women, or a member of any other underrepresented group.

-Advertisement and Evaluation: The DEI Committee will work with the Assistant to the Chair, the Chair of the Graduate Admissions Committee, and the Department Administrator to track admissions and hiring of diverse trainees and staff.
+Advertisement and Evaluation: The DEI Committee will work with the Assistant to the Chair, the Chair of the Graduate Admissions Committee, and the Department Administrator to track diversity among trainees and staff.
 Specifically, UW data sources will be engaged to create diversity profiles that include URM/gender.
 Feedback from applicants that did not accept offers of admission or employment will be collected to allow for continuous improvement.
 Data on constituent diversity will be presented at the retreat and in the DEI newsletter.

-Increase diversity in the faculty.
-Increasing diversity in our faculty is a critical goal for building a vibrant academic community.
+Promote diversity in the faculty.
+Promoting diversity in our faculty is a critical goal for building a vibrant academic community.
 To be effective long term, we need to ensure our pipeline for future faculty is well developed: this includes outreach to up-and-coming URMs, using the outreach toolkit that everyone can use when they do invited talks or conferences (like above), and targeting HBCUs, Tribal Colleges, and Hispanic Serving Institutions.
 To be successful, we will need commitment from all current faculty who vote on faculty hires and promotions, with leadership from the Chair.
-The taskforce created above will also work on this aspect of hiring, using resources that have recently been successfully leveraged to hire diverse faculty members in other departments or units and University-wide resources, such as the Handbook of Best Practices for Faculty Searches.
+The task force created above will also work on this aspect of hiring, using resources that have recently been successfully leveraged in other departments or units and University-wide resources, such as the Handbook of Best Practices for Faculty Searches.

-Advertisement and Evaluation: The Department Chair and the Assistant to the Chair will track hiring of diverse faculty.
+Advertisement and Evaluation: The Department Chair and the Assistant to the Chair will track hiring of faculty.
 As for other personnel, feedback from applicants that did not accept offers of employment will be collected to inform improvement in hiring processes.
 Data on faculty diversity will be presented at the retreat and in the DEI newsletter.
-As UW is a nationally recognized institution that recruits talented scholars from across the country, our faculty racial and ethnic diversity should ultimately mirror that of the general US population.

-Support URM or otherwise diverse undergraduates in summer internship programs.
-This activity will improve opportunities for diverse undergraduates to study in immunology and related fields.
-The UW STAR program, LSAMP, and Rainer Scholars programs have already been engaged to bring URM students to our labs for summer research experiences.
-Specific outreach events that are already planned or will occur in the future will serve diverse undergraduates and make the UW, Seattle, and national community aware of research opportunities in our department.
+Support undergraduates in summer internship programs.
+This activity will improve opportunities for undergraduates to study in immunology and related fields.
+The UW STAR program, LSAMP, and Rainer Scholars programs have already been engaged to bring URM students to labs for summer research experiences.
+Specific outreach events will serve diverse undergraduates and make the UW, Seattle, and national community aware of research opportunities in our department.

 THEME III: Provide community members with the training and tools to appreciate and value diversity.